About Algo2

 Assessment

 Most of the items below involve subjective, qualitative assessment of your performance.
 Ultimately I am evaluating the effort that you put in.
 I will give you feedback for everything you submit, usually within a day or two.
-The most important thing is to get started on the project early and communicate with me frequently about what needs to be done.
-There is no a priori point system for the above.
-I will let you know how you're doing and whether you're on track, via frequent communication.
-You should always feel free to ask as well.
+The most important thing is to get started on the project early and communicate with me frequently about what needs to be done.- Course project, involving implementation and/or visualization and/or research report for a topic that you will come up with and I will approve.

 For more information, please email any time.